 Ecclesiastes can be misleading if not read with the right frame of mind.
 We must understand Solomon writes in two directions: vertical and horizontal.
 When he writes vertically, he is looking upward to God.
 He is saying what he knows to be true, from God’s perspective.
 All throughout this marvelous book, he turns to God and states eternal truths straight from the heart of our Savior.
 All of his concluding chapter 12 takes a vertical view of life and God.

-So here, he states that “money is the answer to everything” in the context of the kingdom of man.
+The Hebrew word for “answer” is better translated response.
+Solomon was actually stating that money is the common response to issues in life.
+So here, he states that “money is the answer (response) to everything” in the context of the kingdom of man.
 He ruminates about rulers, subjects, laziness, hard work, alcohol, etc, in life on earth.
 Money does fix everything in a political, governmental sense.
 Problems?
 Not for long, says the king… just raise taxes!

 But in the overall view of life from one who knows God, Solomon speaks very differently about money.
 In chapter 5:10, he says “He who loves money will not be satisfied with money”.
 In Proverbs 23:4, he states: “Do not weary yourself to gain wealth, cease from your consideration of it.”
 In Proverbs 22:1, he affirms this truth: “A good name is to be more desired than great wealth.
 Favor is better than silver and gold.”

-But in a spiritual sense, money is NOT the answer to everything.
+But in a spiritual sense, money is NOT the answer.
 Sure, it has its purpose, and has some real benefits, but those benefits are lost when money becomes the object of one’s desire.
-Money gained simply for money’s sake never leads to answered problems…it creates more problems.
+Money gained simply for money’s sake never leads to answered problems.
+It creates more problems.